Hooodini/HooECS/README.md

 Returns the list that contains all components.

+#### Entity:getEngine()

+Returns the engine this entity belongs to.

+#### Entity:activate()

+If not already active, adds the entity to all appropriate systems.
+The entity needs to belong to an engine for this to work.

+#### Entity:deactivate()

+If active, removes the entity from all systems without removing the entity from the engine.

 ### Component
 Collection of functions for creating and working with Component classes.
 There is no `Component` class; As components are only 'data bags', you can just use standard middleclass classes to implement your components.